Chris Paul knows how to carry himself like a star. The backwards Astros cap is a pro touch. (Photo by F. Carter Smith.)

 Chris Paul's Ferrari gets the once over from the police dogs.
 Does he smell a future championship?(Photo by F. Carter Smith.)

-Chris Paul and Carmelo Anthony showed up to watch the Houston Astros together.
+Chris Paul is a regular at Houston sporting events.
 (Photo by F. Carter Smith.)

 Tilman Feritta arrives at the Houston Astros game with his sons Michael (far left) and Patrick (far right).
 (Photo by F. Carter Smith.)